sablier-labs/legacy-safe-app/README.md

-# Sablier V1 Safe App
+# Sablier Legacy Safe App

+> [!NOTE]
-_This is the legacy app for Sablier V1.
-If you're looking for the Sablier V2 Safe App, just search for "Sablier" in the Safe Apps Explorer._
+> An Safe app for interacting with the Sablier Legacy protocol.
+If you're looking for the Sablier V2 Safe App, just search for "Sablier" in the
+Safe Apps Explorer.

 This app brings real-time finance to [Safe](https://gnosis-safe.io/) users by allowing them to use the Sablier V1 token streaming protocol.
 You can read more about Safe Apps